dom-schulz/loan-predictor/README.md

 3. Random number generation for the streamlit app
     - Truly random number/value generation for the predictor interface naturally caused many issues with generating reasonable values.
 So this resulted in more time spent creating `find_ranges_for_rand.py` to get hard coded ranges and values to generate within.
 4. Technicality of Model Execution
-    - Just like in my "Future Improvements" section, I believe that I skimmed over some items involving my training and testing, and could improve my model and understanding of the dataset.
-I believe I somewhat got lucky with this classifier working so well with having to do little testing with parameters and types of models.
+    - Just like in my "Future Improvements" section, I believe that I skimmed over some items involving data cleaning, training, and testing, and could improve my understanding of the model.